DA declares southwest Memphis home a public nuisance for gang violence

-Authorities shut down a southwest Memphis home on Delta Road Monday, district attorney Amy Weirich announced.
+MEMPHIS, Tenn. -- Authorities shut down a southwest Memphis home on Delta Road Monday, District Attorney Amy Weirich announced.

-The home was boarded up during an afternoon news conference on the street in front, with stolen paraphernalia laid out on the front lawn, according to officials.
+The home was boarded up during an afternoon news conference on the street in front, with stolen paraphernalia laid out on the front lawn.

 "Over the last couple years, Memphis Police has responded thousands of times in this general vicinity,” Weirich said.